nistwa/wordle-game-by-we-cant-c-team/README.md

 Team Effort: Collaborative development by a 3-person team.

 The Team
-We are part of the Akana team, working together for this course:
+We are part of the we cant c team, working together for this course:

 Nisanur Özpehlivan,
 Rana Sultan Koca,